 So I did what I loved instead– I grabbed a book and escaped in its pages.
 In quiet corners, nose buried in the dusky scent of paper, I dove into stories that gave me what I secretly craved – a deeper connection to humanity.
 I discovered universal truths, became fascinated with what makes us tick.

 And soon, instead of talking, I scribbled.
 Pouring my thoughts down on paper, I explored.
 I played.
 Sometimes I took myself way too seriously.

 And eventually, I found my voice.

 I always knew I would work with words.
-I completed a BA (Hons) in English, then a Diploma in Marketing Communications.
+I completed a BA (Hons) in English, and a Diploma in Marketing Communications.
 I also completed a MA (Econ) in Social Anthropology – I’ve always been fascinated by human nature, and its variations and commonalities in cultures across the world.